 However, while continuing to plan and during our time in Tasmania, I was surprised to find more dog friendly options than I had been expecting.
 So, should you take your dog along when you travel to Tasmania?

 Is Quarantine Required for Dogs Travelling to Tasmania?

 It’s definitely not a reason to leave your dog behind!
-You’ll likely be reminded on this step when booking flights or a passage on the Spirit of Tasmania for your dog.
-Note that cats don’t require this treatment.
+You’ll likely be reminded on this Declaration Form when booking flights or a passage on the Spirit of Tasmania for your dog.

 The quickest way to get to Tasmania with your dog is by flying on a domestic flight from elsewhere in Australia.
 Qantas, Virgin Australia and Regional Express fly to Tasmania and allow pets on board, flying in the hold.

-For more information, check out my guide to flying with your dog in Australia.
+For more information on flying with your pet, check out my guide to flying with your dog in Australia.
 Also, if you’re heading to Tasmania over the summer, don’t miss out on my tips for flying during the summer months.
 While Tasmania is cooler than the rest of Australia, heatwaves are still possible.

-Taking the Spirit of Tasmania with Your Dog
+Taking the Spirit of Tasmania with a Dog